Welcome to the CSUSB Center for Digital Media!

-The Digital Media Center is now online and offering tutoring appointments via Zoom.
+The Center for Digital Media is now online and offering tutoring appointments via Zoom.
 At this time we are offering a limited list of services, however we are excited to continue assisting students in the following areas:

 - Online Tutoring in the Adobe programs including InDesign, Photoshop and Illustrator.

 - Online tutoring in several digital music and editing programs including, Audacity, Audition, ProTools, Garage Band and iMovie.

 Sign Up Now for Online Tutoring!

 You can sign up for an online appointment just as you would for an in-person appointment by clicking HERE.
 This will take you to our online scheduling web app at: https://csusanbernardino.mywconline.net